Rzarcik97/Book_Store/README.md

 # Book Store

+## 📖 Introduction

 A Spring Boot application that supports user accounts, allowing users to log in, browse books, add them to a shopping cart, and place orders based on the cart contents.
 The application also includes an administrator role who can manage books, categories, and orders in the database.
+## 💡Motivation
+This application was developed as part of my Java backend learning journey to simulate a real-world e-commerce experience using modern Spring technologies.
+The goal of this project was to gain hands-on experience in building a secure, scalable, and maintainable REST API while applying best practices in software architecture, testing, and database management.
 ## 🔐 Authentication & Authorization

 The application uses JWT for token-based authentication.
 Users log in with their credentials to receive a JWT token, which must be included in the Authorization header of subsequent API requests.